Sean-Ker/Krabby-Patty-Casino/README.md

 ## Structure

-The stracture of the project consists of 4 important files: \
+The structure of the project consists of 4 important files: \
 1. ```game_combinatorics.py```- a utility file full of useful statistical functions.
 2. ```grid_world.py```: The object oriented programming behind the program.
 3. ```game.py```: The main game to run.
 See instructions below.